-There was a fair amount of horse trading of machines retired from one service to be obtained by another -- as mentioned above Spain acquired ex-US Caribous, while Tanzania inherited what was left of the Canadian fleet -- though the details are confusing to track.
+There was a fair amount of horse trading of machines retired from one service to be obtained by another -- as mentioned above, Spain acquired ex-US Caribous, while Tanzania inherited what was left of the Canadian fleet -- though the details are confusing to track.

 Caribous were obtained new by a number of commercial organizations, though not all were really what they seemed.
-Two were purchased by Air America, a "civilian" front company operated by the US Central Intelligence Agency (CIA), and three were obtained by "Air Asia" -- a Taiwan-based airline, now a commercial organization, but in the 1960s it was associated with the CIA.
+Two were purchased by Air America, a "civilian" front company operated by the US Central Intelligence Agency (CIA), and three were obtained by "Air Asia" -- a Taiwan-based airline, now a commercial organization, but in the 1960s associated with the CIA.
 Some of the other "civilian" buyers were associated with Air America, which also obtained a fair number of US military Caribous on loan.

-* The Caribou went out of production because it was replaced by the "DHC-5 Buffalo", a stretched and turboprop-powered derivative of the Caribou -- in fact it was originally known as the "Caribou II", with the original Caribou prototype fitted with turboprops as a prototype, performing its initial flight on 22 September 1961.
+* The Caribou went out of production because it was replaced by the "DHC-5 Buffalo", a stretched and turboprop-powered derivative of the Caribou -- in fact, it was originally known as the "Caribou II", with the original Caribou prototype fitted with turboprops as a prototype, performing its initial flight on 22 September 1961.
 Development was funded by a collaboration of the US Army and the Canadian government, with DHC also contributing funding.

 Four evaluation machines were ordered by the US Army, with the first taking to the air on 9 April 1964.
-While the Army initially wanted to give the Buffalo the designation of "YAC-2", by the time the service got its hands on the machines the 1962 redesignation effort had taken place, and so they were known by the designation of "CV-7A".
+While the Army initially wanted to give the Buffalo the designation of "YAC-2", by the time the service got its hands on the machines, the 1962 redesignation effort had taken place, and so they were known by the designation of "CV-7A".

-The Buffalo looked generally like the Caribou, except for the turboprop powerplants, a tee tail, a reprofiled wing with slightly greater span, and a fuselage stretch of about 10%.
+The Buffalo looked generally like the Caribou, except for the turboprop powerplants; a tee tail; a reprofiled wing with slightly greater span; and a fuselage stretch of about 10%.
 The DHC-5 was powered by General Electric (GE) T64-GE-10 turboprops providing 2,135 ekW (2,850 EHP).
 Payload was 41 troops; 35 paratroops; 24 litters and six seated casualties or attendants; or 4,820 kilograms (10,630 pounds) of cargo.

 The US Army evaluated the Buffalo in Vietnam, but there were no further US orders.
 The Buffalos were passed on the Air Force in 1967 along with the Caribous, with the Air Force designating the Caribous "C-8A".
-They were used mostly in test and trials by other US government agencies, see below.
+They were used mostly in test and trials by other US government agencies -- see below.
 Apparently political pressure to "buy American" and USAF disinterest in the type played roles in not following up the initial evaluation buy.